 Reference to the Conceptual Framework - Amendments to IFRS 3 Business Combinations (effective for financial years beginning on or after 1 January 2022)

-The amendments update a reference in IFRS 3 and made further reference related amendments.
-The change in the standard will have no significant impact on SB Central Bank's financial statement.
+The amendments update a reference in IFRS 3 and makes further reference related amendments.
+The change in the standard did not have an impact on SB Central Bank's financial statements.